Tommaso Mancini: International career

 Mancini has represented Italy at various youth international levels.

 After featuring for the under-15 national team for the first time in March 2019, he went on to play for the under-16, under-18 and under-19 national teams in the following years.

 The forward was included in the under-18 squad that took part in the 2022 Mediterranean Games in Oran, as the Azzurrini eventually won the silver medal after losing to France (1–0) in the tournament's final match.

 Both in May and December 2022, he took part in training camps at Coverciano with the Italian senior national team, led by the head coach Roberto Mancini.

 Style of play

-Mancini has been described as a complete center-forward, who can play either as a standalone target man or in an attacking duo.
+Mancini has been described as a complete centre-forward, who can play either as a standalone target man or in an attacking duo.
 Despite being naturally right-footed, he can also use his left foot as effectively.
 Thanks to his height and his physique, he excels in heading and defending possession: however, he can also take on his opponent with his technical skills and his athleticism.
 Moreover, he has been regarded for his coordination, his off-the-ball movement and his finishing prowess, which provide him with a wide variety of options to find the net through, including acrobatic strikes and free kicks.

 Due to his characteristics, he has been compared to Zlatan Ibrahimović.